Fort Myers, FL Solar Panels

 Key Takeaways

-- Fort Myers gets 5.6 peak sun hours daily — making it one of Florida’s best cities for solar, with average homeowner savings of ~$82,000 over 25 years.
+- Fort Myers gets 5.6 peak sun hours daily, making it one of Florida’s best cities for solar — and Florida ranks 2nd in the nation for residential solar installations.

 Fort Myers Electricity Prices